 1. Sail to the Suomenlinna fortress from the Helsinki centre

 Helsinki is a capital by the sea and the sea has always been present in the lives of the locals.
-During the Swedish era in Finnish history, the Swedish Crown began the construction of a fortress island right off the shore of the Helsinki city centre in 1748.
-This measure was taken as action to counter the expansionism of Russia.
-Sweden needed a base out in the sea in case Russians are to attempt invasion.
-The island also served as an ammunition storage for the Swedish navy.
+During the Swedish era in Finnish history, the Swedish Crown began the construction of a fortress island right off the shore of the Helsinki city center in 1748.
+This measure was taken as an action to counter the expansionism of Russia.
+Sweden needed a base out in the sea in case Russians are to attempt an invasion.
+The island also served as ammunition storage for the Swedish navy.
 To this day, Suomenlinna fortress island remains inhabited.

 What I love about Suomenlinna is that you can jump on a ferry for the price of the public commute ticket and 20 minutes later you are exploring its historical sites and enjoying the fresh sea air!
 You should also visit the submarine called Vesikko.
 This vessel served during the Winter War and the Second World War.
 It sank the Russian merchant ship Vyborg but apart from this victory, bigger wins have not been recorded to the history of the Vesikko submarine.

 You can squeeze yourself into its tight corridors and imagine the life the marines have led during the wars.
 Besides history, Suomenlinna also offers great picnic spots as most of the shores are not occupied and are free for anyone to enjoy.
-When you visit the island, you are only 20 minutes away from the Helsinki city centre but you feel like you were in the outer archipelago.
+When you visit the island, you are only 20 minutes away from the Helsinki city center but you feel like you were in the outer archipelago.

 As the Suomenlinna island has local inhabitants, the ferry service there is frequent.
-More scheduled departures are added for the summer peak season, when the visitor numbers increase.
-The locals wishing to live on this beautiful island have to pass a tough application process – as the apartments are scarce there, the inhabitants on this island must possess skills that can be used in favour of the local community.
+More scheduled departures are added for the summer peak season when the visitor numbers increase.
+The locals wishing to live on this beautiful island have to pass a tough application process – as the apartments are scarce there, the inhabitants on this island must possess skills that can be used in favor of the local community.